shilei-massclouds/score/README.md

         }
         ```

-### StdOut and Mutex
+### StdOut with Mutex

-    StdOut is simply based on sbi console_put_char.
+1. StdOut is simply based on sbi console_put_char.

-    But as a global variable, it should be protected by Mutex.
+2. As a global variable, StdOut should be protected by Mutex.
 Now there is no concepts of thread and block, so just
 introduce a spinlock called spin::Mutex.

-    ```rust
+    ```RUST
     pub static STDOUT: Mutex<StdOut> = Mutex::new(StdOut);

     /* use it by a guard */